Sticks and stones may break my bones,

 Appearing as early as 1830, by some sources, and in a popular 1872 book called Tappy’s Chicks: and Other Links Between Nature and Human Nature, I remember chanting this as a grade-schooler, hell-bent on letting those class bullies know that my friends and I were impervious to their meanness.

 However, as we can see from the news and what is happening in our country right now: Words Matter.

-(To be fair, they also made some good points: we often use what I call REALTOR®-speak with consumers and expect them to know what we’re talking about, without explaining or defining them.
-We should rethink use of words and phrases such as CMA — most consumers don’t know what CMA stands for let alone what a Comparative Market Analysis is and what it means to them.
-We need to get better at explaining words and terms, like escrow, due diligence, appraisal contingency, and literally every designation and certification that we reference and simply be better about the education process, for the better of the consumer and to the betterment of our communication and communication skills.)
+(To be fair, they also made some good points: we often use what I call REALTOR®-speak with consumers and expect them to know what we’re talking about without explaining or defining them.
+We should rethink the use of words and phrases such as CMA — most consumers don’t know what CMA stands for, let alone what a Comparative Market Analysis is and what it means to them.
+We need to get better at explaining words and terms, like escrow, due diligence, appraisal contingency, and literally every designation and certification that we reference, and simply be better about the education process for the better of the consumer and for the betterment of our communication and communication skills.)

 I argue, however, that those aren’t the words that truly matter.

 Yes, we need to speak plainly and clearly so that our clients understand the acronyms and abbreviations we use; however, we can contribute to the advancement of our industry by subscribing to a few simple changes.

 One big phrase that is up for discussion right now — what I’m seeing in my social media feeds and hearing in conversation — is “Master Bedroom.”
 This isn’t a new conversation by any stretch.
 Still, it’s a talking point again, and its appropriateness for its possible gender- and racial bias is at the forefront again and getting more attention.
 For good reason.

 On June 17, RESO (the Real Estate Standards Organization) posted that they’d be further exploring alternative terms for this potentially problematic phrase.
 Their look at the historical usage of the phrase as a real estate term reads: